-So two years ago, when he was home bass fishing with a friend and each began complaining about the poor-quality bait they were using, the product designer in him thought he could make it better.
+Growing up angling in the creeks and streams of southeast Pennsylvania, Hunter Grogan ’14, ’16 knows what it takes to catch a fish.
+So two years ago, when he was home bass fishing with a friend and each began complaining about the poor-quality bait they were using, the designer in him thought he could make it better.

 He began by calling on employees at some of the biggest companies in the industry — including DeWALT and Stanley Black and Decker — to share their knowledge on manufacturing processes.
 And after a lot of trial and error, Grogan taught himself how to make bait.
-Using his experience in Environmental Design, he did rapid prototyping with silicon molds and spent a year testing the product with actual fishermen to ensure he got it right.
+Using his experience in MICA's Environmental Design program, he did rapid prototyping with silicon molds and spent a year testing the product with actual fishermen to ensure he got it right.

 As he launched Zee Bait Co., which specializes in premium artificial bait for bass fishing, Grogan stayed true to another value he learned at MICA — being environmentally conscious.
 He strives to ensure the company’s bait is free from toxic phthalates found in almost all soft-plastic bait, making it better for the environment, fish and end eater.